fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 # Lenovo Thinkpad L14 Gen3

 Remember, this mode of virtualization is "NOT" for gaming, I only use SR-IOV to create the new generation of virtualization on newest Intel CPU with integrated GPU to play old games which are not "AAA" games.
 Writing this documentation at this time is not perfect.
 I can play Warcraft III Reforged, AOE II DE and some games which are not GPU griedly.
+IMHO, GVT-g was far better but maybe it's only because the iGPU is not as good as older Intel iGPU.

 Most of this work is based from [Strongtz](https://github.com/strongtz/i915-sriov-dkms).
 I'm still "waiting" for thr SR-IOV work from Intel promised in the 4th quarter 2023 (but not respected).
 The most unconvenient thing in my case is that I can't turn my Laptop in sleeping mode with the module activated (it freezes my system).
-But, many thanks to the strontz repository and all my respects for this work.
+But, many thanks to the strongtz repository and all my respects for this work.
 I use the Linux 6.1 LTS kernel for this setup.

-This tutorial works on a 12th Intel generation and probably the 13th.
-Only one cons, I can't put my laptop in sleeping mode.
-The system freezes.
+This tutorial works on a 12th Intel generation and probably the 13/14th

 I play on a Windows 10 VM modified with AtlasOS installed (not mandatory, a Windows 10 VM can also do the work, see below)